modera/ModeraBackendOnSteroidsBundle/README.md

 1. $ `modera:backend-on-steroids:generate-scripts`
 2. Make generated scripts executable (when `modera:backend-on-steroids:generate-scripts` is executed required shell command is printed that you can use)
+3. $ `./steroids-setup.sh`
-3. $ `./steroids-compile-bundles.sh`
+4. $ `./steroids-compile-bundles.sh`
-4. $ `./steroids-compile-mjr.sh`
+5. $ `./steroids-compile-mjr.sh`

 Once this steps are completed, given that you haven't changed this bundle's semantic configuration `compiler/path_patterns` property), when you refresh backend you should see that MJR.js and bundles.js are automatically included using "script" tags.
+Script `steroids-setup.sh` you need to execute only once per foundation installation or after you have used `steroids-cleanup.sh`.

 ### Troubleshooting